galenmarchetti/jupyter-notebook-package/README.md

 Then, you can change your Python code using your IDE of choice, pointing it to `streamlit_app/` within this repository.
 Once you're done making your changes, you can re-run the above `kurtosis run .` command to create a new enclave with your changes loaded into the Streamlit service.

+## Making Changes

+You can make issues or submit PRs to this repository if you want to make changes, but I recommend you just fork it and take it where you want to take it.
+The repository defines a [Kurtosis](https://github.com/kurtosis-tech/kurtosis) package and you can go to the Kurtosis [docs](https://docs.kurtosis.com) for information on how to modify it to make it do what you need!